-The power supply module provides 48 V DC power for dry contact input connections and a critical failure relay (see TYPI-CAL WIRING DIAGRAM).
+The power supply module provides 48 V DC power for dry contact input connections and a critical failure relay (see the Typical Wiring Diagram earlier).
 The critical failure relay is a Form-C that will be energized once control power is applied and the relay has successfully booted up with no critical self-test failures.
-If on-going self-test diagnostic checks detect a critical failure (see MAJOR SELF-TEST ERRORS table in Chapter 7) or control power is lost, the relay will de-energize.
+If on-going self-test diagnostic checks detect a critical failure (see the Self-Test Errors Table in Chapter 7) or control power is lost, the relay will de-energize.